-Yes - HB 4545's tutoring requirements make no distinction between students who do not test and students who do not pass.
-Students who do not test are considered students who have not passed, and schools are required to create an accelerated instruction plan for every student who does not test.
+Yes - HB 1416's tutoring requirements make no distinction between students who do not test and students who do not pass.
+Students who do not test are considered students who have not passed, and schools are required to create an accelerated instruction plan for every student who does not test or does not pass the same test(s) consecutively.
 This involves a meeting with parents and associated steps for students, parents, and teachers to complete.
 Students who do not test will be required to receive 30 hours of tutoring on prior-year knowledge and skills in each tested subject.
+There is a maximum of two subjects, prioritizing Math and Reading/Language Arts (RLA).
 These hours must be completed by the end of the following school year.
-For example, if an eighth grader does not take the four required STAAR tests, they will need to complete 120 hours of tutoring on eighth-grade content by the end of their ninth-grade year.
+For example, if an eighth grader does not take the four required STAAR tests, they will need to complete 60 hours of tutoring on eighth-grade content in Math and RLA by the end of their ninth-grade year.
+Access the BISD Accelerated Instruction Flowchart HERE.